NicoloTrombin/Portfolio/README.md

-🌐 PORTFOLIO 🌐
+# PORTFOLIO

-This proyect took me a lot of work and it basically shows & represents my mindset and life story.
+This proyect took me a lot of work and it basically shows & represents my mindset and life story. 🌐

+# Link
-📌 Feel free to visit it here:
+📍 Feel free to visit it here:
     https://portfolio-nicolotrombin1.vercel.app

-⚙️ Tools ⚙️
+# Used Tools

-Developed with Angular 15
+⚙️ Developed with Angular 15 ⚙️